Software Engineer Performance Reviews Explained

 - Preserving relationships is another crucial aspect of anonymous feedback.
-People react to negative comments in different ways, so maintaining anonymity can preserve cohesion and prevent friction between team members.
+People react to negative comments differently, so maintaining anonymity can preserve cohesion and prevent friction between team members.

-- If reviews aren’t mandatory, it’s usually easier to convince people to participate in anonymous reviews.
+- If reviews aren’t mandatory, it’s usually easier to persuade people to participate in anonymous reviews.

 However, there are some disadvantages to anonymous peer reviews:

-- Anonymity cuts both ways.
-It encourages candid reviews, yet it can spur some people to abuse it to promote their agenda through disingenuous reviews.
-There’s a risk someone will use their anonymity to undermine a coworker based solely on their personal preferences.
+- Anonymity encourages candid reviews, yet it can spur some people to abuse it to promote their agenda through disingenuous reviews.
+There’s a risk someone will use their anonymity to undermine a co-worker based solely on their personal preferences.
 Conversely, anonymity can be used to submit positive reviews for people who don’t deserve them, as reviewers can choose to protect their longtime colleagues and friends, possibly at the expense of other team members.

 - Public reviews can carry more weight.
 Suppose an individual receives a few lines of negative feedback from one of dozens of anonymous reviewers.
 Chances are that that feedback will not be as impactful as getting the same feedback from a trusted and respected team member.
 Employees are far more likely to take feedback seriously when it comes from someone close to them.

-- Anonymity can be challenging to ensure in some organizations, namely small ones.
-Someone who receives a total of four reviews from five people they work with daily will likely be able to tell who submitted which review.
-This can cause people to treat the reviews as anything but anonymous, thus defeating the whole point of anonymizing them.
+- Anonymity can be challenging to ensure in small organizations.
+Someone who receives four reviews from five people they work with daily will likely be able to tell who submitted which review.
+This can cause people to treat the reviews as public, thus defeating the whole point of anonymizing them.

-Self-assessments – or self-appraisals – are another approach commonly used in performance reviews.
-As with other review models, they can present their own controversy.
+Self-assessments—or self-appraisals—are another approach commonly used in performance reviews.
+As with other review models, they can be controversial.

-Self-assessments are typically required by management of staffers on a regular basis, which makes sense if the goal is to use them to track progress and changes over time.
-Few organizations mandate monthly appraisals but annual, bi-annual, and even quarterly self-assessments are common.
-Asking engineers to provide feedback on a regular basis can be beneficial, especially when dealing with teams and individuals operating with a high degree of autonomy.
+Managers typically require employees to self-assess regularly, which makes sense if the goal is to use the assessments to track progress and changes over time.
+Few organizations mandate monthly appraisals, but annual, biannual, and even quarterly self-assessments are common.
+Asking software engineers to provide feedback on a regular basis can be beneficial, especially when dealing with teams and individuals operating with a high degree of autonomy.
 Reviewees can use these regular assessments to communicate potential problems that need to be resolved, explain how they overcame specific challenges, detail how and why they improved their performance, and identify what’s preventing them from improving their performance.

 Mitigating the Limitations of Self-Assessments

-Unfortunately, self-assessments suffer from several serious shortcomings, bias being the most obvious one.
-Some people are likely to overstate their performance, refuse to divulge deficiencies in their work, or list problems that impede their performance.
+Unfortunately, self-assessments have some serious shortcomings, bias being the most obvious one.
+Some people are likely to overstate their performance, refuse to divulge deficiencies in their work, or list external problems that impede their performance.
 Others may be too critical of themselves.
 In either case, the outcomes can be skewed.

 How can organizations mitigate shortcomings?
 Managers can design self-assessment forms and questions to account for biases and minimize their impact with these tips in mind: